RENIE FERNANDES

 CHILDCARE & EDUCATION · AUSTRALIA

-450 centres · Highly regulated, multi-site operating environment
+450 centres · Highly regulated, multi-site environment

 The challenge was not construction.